cicsdev/cics-java-jcics-samples/README.md

 * Set the CICS TS Target Platform to your intended CICS target (Hint: **Window > Preferences > Plug-in Development > Target Platform > Add > Template > Other...**)
 * Configure the Project's build-path, and Application Project settings to use your preferred JDK and Java compiler settings

-### Option 3 - Use Eclipse with Buildship (Gradle), or m2e (Maven) to drive Gradle, or Maven

-1. Import the projects into Eclipse as detailed in Option 2.
-2. Use the Eclipse support for Maven or Gradle to build the project using the supplied build files.

 ---